 Aqua Shard – Level 31, The Shard, 31 St Thomas St, London SE1 9RY

 Peter Pan Afternoon Tea – Based on J.M Barrie’s much loved novel, the afternoon tea will be a fitting tribute to the author and his fictional characters.
-A savoury selection of finger sandwiches with a creative twist.
+A savoury selection of traditional finger sandwiches with a creative twist.
 A chicken sandwich wrapped in paper denoting the four ‘Lost Boy Rules’, an ‘Enormous Mushroom Chimney’ – mushroom-shaped bread and a ‘Codfish’ Captain Hook cod brandade croquette.

 There are warm scones hidden in a treasure chest served with apricot marmalade and coconut clotted cream.
 Plus a Tinkerbell Cookie, Peter Pan’s Secret Hollow Tree Entrance chocolate cake, Tick-Tock the Crocodile in a raspberry and rooibos jelly and Hook’s Perish Cake.
 All served on a Captain James Hook’s Pirate Ship shaped cake stand.